Uniformly S-essential submodules and uniformly S-injective uniformly S-envelopes: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of $u$-$S$-essential submodules as a ''uniform'' $S$-version of essential submodules.
-Let $R$ be a commutative ring and $S$ a multiplicative subset of $R$.
-A submodule $K$ of an $R$-module $M$ is said to be $u$-$S$-essential if whenever $L$ is a submodule of $M$ such that $s_1(K\cap L)=0$ for some $s_1\in S$, then $s_2L=0$ for some $s_2\in S$.
+In this paper, we introduce the notion of uniformly $S$-essential ($u$-$S$-essential) submodules.
+Let $R$ be a commutative ring, $S$ a multiplicative subset of $R$, and $M$ an $R$-module.
+A submodule $N$ of $M$ is said to be $u$-$S$-essential in $M$ if for any submodule $L$ of $M$, $N\cap L$ is $u$-$S$-torsion implies $L$ is $u$-$S$-torsion.
 Several properties of this notion are studied.
-The notion of $u$-$S$-injective $u$-$S$-envelope of an $R$-module $M$ is also introduced and some of its properties are discussed.
-For example, we show that a $u$-$S$-injective $u$-$S$-envelope is characterized by a $u$-$S$-essential submodule.
+We also introduce the notions of $u$-$S$-uniform modules and $u$-$S$-injective $u$-$S$-envelopes and characterize them in terms of $u$-$S$-essential submodules.

-\subjclass[2010]{13Cxx, 13C11, 13C12, 16D40.}
+\subjclass[2020]{13Cxx, 13C11, 13C12, 16D40.}